Bread

 Rising Agents

 A rising agent creates bubbles in the dough that create the bubbled texture of the “crumb” inside the crust of the baked loaf.
 Rising is caused by the infection of the wet flour by yeast.
-The yeast Saccharomyces cerevisiae, known as brewer’s yeast or baker’s yeast, causes many common types of fermentation.
+The yeast Saccharomyces cerevisiae, known as brewer’s yeast or baker’s yeast, causes fermentation of fruit and grain, which makes it possible to make wine, beer (and spirits) and to leaven dough to bake bread.

 Before the mass production of baker’s yeast, other yeasts and bacteria could infect a dough.
 Bacteria and yeast are “wild” organisms in the air or on the ingredients.
 The traditional method was based on natural infection.
 Some bacteria could cause interesting tastes, which were not always well received by consumers and bakers.